 Way back when, I purchased a metal detector in order to find coins.
-I was a coin collector of sorts, and and had always wondered about the ads stating that I could find old coins with a metal detector.
-I purchased a Coinmaster from White’s, headed out into the field, into the unknown.
-Lo and behold the damn thing actually worked!
+I was a coin collector of sorts, and had always wondered about the ads stating that I could find old coins with a metal detector.
+I purchased a Coinmaster from White’s, headed out into the field, and behold the damn thing actually worked!
 I started finding coins, some old and many of them silver.
-The experience became an obsession, then a pastime, and now a part time job.
+The experience became an obsession, a pastime, a job and now a hobby again.

 Another important part of coin hunting?
 Finding those sites that will produce the coins you seek.
 It is, in my mind, the most important part of your pastime.
-You can have the most expensive detector manufactured, and you can have all the time in the world to use it, but if you are not seaching in the right places you will almost certainly come home empty-handed.
-When I think back about researching sites back in the 70′s and 80′s compared to today I wonder how I ever found anything.
+You can have the most expensive detector manufactured, and you can have all the time in the world to use it, but if you are not searching in the right places there’s a good chance you will come home empty-handed.
+When I think back about researching sites back in the 70’s and 80’s compared to today I wonder how I ever found anything.
 The resources available today blow me away.
 Check out my link on research.

 If possible design and construct a test area in your backyard.
 In it bury coins, bottlecap, pulltab, nail, foil, soda can, etc..
 Bury these objects are varied depths.
 Don’t haphazardly start burying targets without giving it some thought.
 Lay it out on paper.
 Remember you have many different coin sizes, and you need to consider the depths they need to be planted.
 There’s obviously no hard and fast rule concerning this, but I like to bury my coins about six to ten inches deep, with the larger coins the deepest.
 Those to me represent the deeper, older coins I am after.
 Also be sure to bury a pulltab near a few coins so that you can practice scanning from various directions to narrow down and isolate the coin signal.
 Work with your detector’s programs, settings and searchcoils to learn how it sees and hears the various items in your test plot.
 Practice makes perfect.